 The roots of this project began with my graphic design senior thesis at Oregon State University.

-To give you a little background to my motivations, below are some writing excerpts from my senior project, which I feel are still applicable (Note: I use the terms First Nations, Native American, Native, and Indian interchangeably to refer to the same people, which we are.):
+To give you a little background to my motivations, below are some writing excerpts from my senior project, which I feel are still applicable (Note: I use the terms First Nations, Native American, Native, and Indian interchangeably to refer to the same people):

 What is Graphic Design?